People analyze all kinds of statistics relating to car accidents. What kind of car? How old was the driver? And, what was the cause of the accident?

 Speeding is the second most common cause of road accidents in the United States.
 In fact, speeding causes nearly 55 percent of motor vehicle accidents in the U.S. It causes accidents and increases the severity of accidents for several reasons.
 When we are driving too fast, it takes longer to slow down and react to changes in traffic, road obstructions, and accidents.
 The driver may have to brake hard and may even lose control of the car.

 The posted speed limit is not just an arbitrary number.
 Florida’s speed limits are calculated using traffic engineering studies.
 They provide a consistent flow of traffic and to promote safety on the road.
-When a driver does not follow the speed limit, they have less reaction time and may find it more difficult to handle turns, which greatly increases the chance of a collision.
+When a driver does not follow the speed limit, they have less reaction time and may find it more difficult to handle turns, which greatly increases the chance of a common car accident collision.

 When we talk about the dangers of speeding, we usually focus on the risk of driving too fast, however driving too slowly is also a risk.
 In Florida, driving too slowly is also against the law.
 Drivers should be within the posted speed limit, but not so slowly that they block the flow of traffic, except when necessary for safety reasons.